The Beatles Big Breakup Show, 50 years later

 It was during this time that I took lessons from Roddy Ellias, who was teaching at Lauzon’s Music Store on Richmond Road.
 He introduced me to classical and jazz styles and forever changed how I play.
 After Roddy left, I took over his classes and taught guitar for about a year at Lauzon’s.

 In 1969, I entered university and the band broke up.
-My first university career (I would return twenty years later) ended after one year into what I hoped would be a music degree.
+My first university career (I would return eighteen years later) ended after one year into what I hoped would be a music degree.

 Then, I got a day job and kept playing regularly and jamming occasionally over the next forty years.
 But, public appearances and musical projects were very limited.
 My first time on stage with a band for a very long time was at my retirement party in 2008, when I got to sing a heart-felt rendition of Freebird to a packed room.
 This is when I set out to get back into making music.